codefellows/seattle-201d24/class-14-js_inheritance-css_animations/lab/README.md

 - You'll need to use local storage to share data between the two HTML pages.
 - The constructor from BusMall might be handy as a way to organize your products.
-- It would also be useful to use a constructor ( to capture your form data into an object that could be placed into local storage and then used to provide the form data to the shopping cart page.
+- It would also be useful to use a constructor named `OrderedItem` to capture your form data into an object that could be placed into local storage and then used to provide the form data to the shopping cart page.
 - You and your partner should plan out how you want to collaboratively attack the problem: do you each want to build a HTML page and then pair program the JS?
-Or does one person do both HTML pages while another gets the JS going?
-It's up to you, but make sure each partner makes contributions in each of HTML, CSS, and JS.
+It's up to you how the details are managed, but make sure each partner makes contributions in each of HTML, CSS, and JS.
 - We'll discuss more process in class.

 ### *Remember to submit a link to your last pull request on Canvas!*